Carlos Ubico

 • International Bar Association (IBA)

-• Juris Doctor equivalent, with Honors, from the University of Costa Rica, and specialized as a Public Notary at the same University.
+• Degree in Law with Honors from the University of Costa Rica and has a degree in Notary Public from the same University.

-• Masters in Administrative Law from the Carlos III de Madrid University
+• Master in Administrative Law from the Carlos III University of Madrid.